OIEIEIO/TerraGenesis/README.md

 Certain blockchain "features" can be considered "bugs" if misused correctly.
 Consequently, please consider the following:

 - When receiving MonetaVerde, be aware that it may be locked for an arbitrary time if the sender elected to, preventing you from spending that MonetaVerde until the lock time expires.
 You may want to hold off acting upon such a transaction until the unlock time lapses.
 To get a sense of that time, you can consider the remaining blocktime until unlock as seen in the `show_transfers` command.

+## Research

+MonetaVerde keeps in contact with the [Monero Research Lab](https://src.getmonero.org/resources/research-lab/) which is an open forum where the community coordinates research into cryptography, protocols, fungibility, analysis, and more.
+We welcome collaboration and contributions from outside researchers!
+Because not all Lab work and publications are distributed as traditional preprints or articles, they may be easy to miss if you are conducting literature reviews for your own Monero research.
+You are encouraged to get in touch with our researchers if you have questions, wish to collaborate, or would like guidance to help avoid unnecessarily duplicating earlier or known work.

+Researchers are available on IRC in [#monero-research-lab on Freenode](https://webchat.freenode.net/?randomnick=1&channels=%23monero-research-lab&prompt=1&uio=d4) or by email:

+- Sarang Noether, Ph.D.: [sarang@getmonero.org](mailto:sarang@getmonero.org) or [sarang.noether@protonmail.com](mailto:sarang.noether@protonmail.com); [research repository](https://github.com/SarangNoether/research-lab)
+- Surae Noether (Brandon Goodell), Ph.D.: [surae@getmonero.org](mailto:surae@getmonero.org) or [surae.noether@protonmail.com](mailto:surae.noether@protonmail.com); [research repository](https://github.com/b-g-goodell/research-lab)

+## Announcements

+## Translations

+## Build Status